-using a learning efficiency index: Complementing a focus in the literature on asymptotic beliefs, this index determines the speed of belief convergence under each bias, by quantifying the likelihood with which agents encounter signal sequences that do not allow them to distinguish different states.
-We highlight that learning efficiency can be strictly lower for smaller biases or for biases that are less harmful in static settings, and that correctly specified but uncertain agents can be outperformed by misspecified agents.
+can be strictly lower for smaller biases or for biases that are less harmful in static settings, and that correctly specified but uncertain agents can be outperformed by misspecified agents.
 We apply our results to provide welfare-founded quantifications of the severity of various commonly studied biases.

 There are several directions in which to extend our analysis.
 First, beyond the focus on exogenous i.i.d. signals in this paper, it is natural to consider settings with (i) intertemporally correlated signals or (ii) endogenous signals.
 For (i), it is straightforward to extend the dynamic characterization based on learning efficiency to exogenous but Markovian signals, by invoking appropriate generalizations of Sanov's theorem.
-This extension can accommodate biases about the intertemporal correlation of signals, e.g., the gambler's and hot-hand fallacies (Rabin and Vayanos, 2010).
+This extension can accommodate additional biases, such as the gambler's and hothand fallacies (e.g., Rabin and Vayanos, 2010) and intertemporal correlation neglect (e.g., Ortoleva and Snowberg, 2015).
 For (ii), our companion note (in preparation) extends the dynamic welfare analysis to simple settings in which the agent's current belief can affect the true and perceived signal distributions, capturing some forms of misspecified active learning or belief-dependent updating (e.g., confirmation bias).
-One finding is that such endogenous signal structures.
+One finding is that such endogenous signals always lead to lower learning efficiency than the corresponding exogenous signal structures.

 Second, we have focused on learning biases that can be represented as Bayesian updating under some possibly incorrect perception of signal likelihoods.
 Important features of this setting are that (i) agents' posterior beliefs depend only on the empirical signal distribution (rather than the exact signal sequence), and (ii) for almost all empirical signal distributions, agents' posteriors become confident in a particular state as $T \to \infty$.
-The large deviation techniques on which our dynamic characterization relies can also be used to conduct dynamic welfare comparisons for other non-Bayesian learning models that share these features.20
+The same large deviation techniques on which our dynamic characterization relies can also be used to conduct dynamic welfare comparisons for other non-Bayesian learning models that share these features.25

-Finally, our analysis can serve as a starting point to investigate the welfare implications of some design interventions for biased learning.
-As an illustration, consider
+Finally, our analysis can serve as a starting point to robustly quantify the welfare implications of some design interventions for biased learning.
+As an illustration, consider the effect of coarsening signals, i.e., partitioning the signal space X and only revealing the realized cell.
+For correctly specified agents, coarsening signals always reduces welfare.
+However, for a misspecified Bayesian agent, some forms of

-20For example, in Cripps (2018), the agent distorts beliefs based on some homeomorphism F: $\Delta(\Theta) \rightarrow \Delta(\Theta)$ before performing Bayesian updating, and then applies the inverse map F^{-1} to the updated belief before making a decision.
+$^{^{25}}$ For example, in Cripps (2018), an agent distorts beliefs based on some homeomorphism $F:\Delta(\Theta)\to\Delta(\Theta)$ before performing Bayesian updating, and then applies the inverse map F^{-1} to the updated belief before making a decision.
 Assuming that F maps each point-mass belief to itself (to guarantee that asymptotic beliefs are correct), similar arguments as in Theorem 1 imply that this bias has the same learning efficiency index as the correctly specified case.